BioNomad/tidyexposomics/README.md

 ## ExWAS

-We may associate our exposures with a health outcome, and in this case, we associate our exposures with asthma status and adjust our model for child age, biological sex, and cohort.
+Here we model the association between exposures and asthma status and adjust our model for child age, biological sex, and cohort.

 ```R
 # Perform ExWAS Analysis